BrianYi/RichPaint/README.md

 ![avatar](./Screenshot/2020013114584460.gif)

 # TODO
-- [ ] Add text frame, user can type text into the text frame
+- [ x ] Add text frame, user can type text into the text frame
 - [ ] Screen clip
 - [ ] Scamble
 - [ ] insert picture(mainly about bitmap) into canvas, save canvas as bitmap
 - [ ] save the entire file

+# BUGS
+- [ ] Text frame can move to outside of the canvas